-Hydro Houseplants - How to switch your plants to hydro from soil
+Hydro Houseplants - How to transplant from soil to hydroponics

 Hydroponics is the art of growing plants in water rather than soil.